 Recent research has shown that when the body becomes stronger through stretching and exercise, the risk of falling may decrease.
 Performing proper stretching techniques may improve balance and this may greatly diminish the fear of falling.
 Walking has been known to be beneficial in maintaining proper balance in addition to practicing the Chinese martial arts that is known as tai chi.
 It’s important to properly take care of your feet by trimming the toenails correctly, and regularly visiting a podiatrist who can properly assess the general health of the feet.
 Conditions in the home may be improved by using non-slip rugs, installing brighter bulbs, and using a bar in the tub or shower area for increased stability.
 Medications may need to be reviewed on a routine basis in addition to having a vision test performed that will ensure you are seeing correctly.
 When these simple strategies are implemented, the fear of falling may disappear.

-If you are experiencing pain in the feet or ankles, don’t join the stubborn majority refusing treatment.
-Feel free to visit one of our podiatrists from Footcare 2 You, Inc. Our doctors will assess your injury and provide you with quality treatment.
+Preventing falls among the elderly is very important.
+If you are older and have fallen or fear that you are prone to falling, consult with one of our podiatrists from Footcare 2 You, Inc. Our doctors will assess your condition and provide you with quality advice and care.

-If you have any questions, please feel free to contact our office located in West Orange, Toms River, Guttenberg, and Elmwood Park, NJ.
+If you have any questions, please feel free to contact one of our offices located in West Orange, Toms River, Bloomfield, and Elmwood Park, NJ.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.